sysdiglabs/charts/charts/sysdig/README.md

 ## Installing the Chart

-To install the chart with the release name `sysdig-agent`, retrieve your Sysdig Agent Access Key from your [Account Settings](https://app.sysdigcloud.com/#/settings/agentInstallation) and run:
+First of all you need to add the Sysdig Helm Charts repository:
 ```bash
 $ helm repo add sysdig https://charts.sysdig.com/
 ```

-to add the `sysdig` Helm chart repository.
-Then run:
+To install the chart with the release name `sysdig-agent`, run:
 ```bash
 $ helm install --namespace sysdig-agent sysdig-agent --set sysdig.accessKey=YOUR-KEY-HERE --set sysdig.settings.collector=COLLECTOR_URL sysdig/sysdig --set nodeAnalyzer.apiEndpoint=API_ENDPOINT
 ```
+To find the values:
+- YOUR-KEY-HERE: This is the agent access key.
+You can retrieve this from Settings > Agent Installation in the Sysdig UI.
+- COLLECTOR_URL: This value is region-dependent in SaaS and is auto-completed on the Get Started page in the UI.
+(It is a custom value in on-prem installations.)
+- API_ENDPOINT: This is the base URL (region-dependent) for Sysdig Secure and is auto-completed on the Get Started page.
+E.g. secure.sysdig.com, us2.app.sysdig.com, eu1.app.sysdig.com.

 After a few seconds, you should see hosts and containers appearing in Sysdig Monitor and Sysdig Secure.